openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/02/18

-* Front end math-alderaan is running at a reduced level apparently since 02/17 7:22pm.
+* Front end math-alderaan has been running at a reduced level apparently since 02/17 7:22pm.
 Ssh logins are not possible.
 The cluster is accessible through the alternate front end clas-compute.ucdenver.pvt.
 Slurm and all compute nodes are working normally.

+* Modules and software installed in /shared are not available until math-alderaan runs normally.
+Other filesystems are not affected.
+However note that some project directories and /scratch are in /data001 and /data002 are accessible from alderaan nodes but not clas-compute.

 ### 2023/02/10